Does home insurance cover roof repairs?

 If you’re the homeowner

 If you own the freehold to your flat or building, you’ll be in charge of maintaining the roof and taking out buildings insurance.
-If you’re a leaseholder, you’ll be able to find the details of who is responsible for the roof in your lease - it will usually be the freeholder.
+If you’re a leaseholder, you’ll be able to find the details of who is responsible for the roof in your lease, it will usually be the freeholder.

+There are signs of storm damage.
 Proof of storm damage could be fallen trees or numerous missing tiles rather than just one or two around the area of the leak.

+There’s a lack of maintenance or poor workmanship: Homeowners are expected to undertake basic upkeep of their homes.
 This means it’s your responsibility to spot wear and tear and take action to resolve it (such as hiring roofers), otherwise you won’t be covered if it leads to a leaky roof.
 This is particularly important in winter months when bad weather is more common.

-Flat roof and fibreglass roof repairs will usually cost more than roof repair services to a gable to gable or duo pitch roof - so you might need to pay more for cover.
+You don’t have the right kind of insurance.
+Various types of roof, such as a thatched roof or slate roof, require specialist cover due to use of specialist roofing materials.
+Flat roof and fibreglass roof repairs will usually cost more than roof repair services to a gable or dual pitch roof - so you might need to pay more for cover.

-If you add a conservatory to your home, make sure you tell your insurer about the extension, to be sure your conservatory roof is covered.
+💡 Top tip: If you add a conservatory to your home, make sure you tell your insurer about the extension, to be sure your conservatory roof is covered.

-How to find a roof leak?
+How do I find a roof leak?

 Finding the source of a leak in your roof is a crucial step in getting it fixed and making a successful claim.
 Here’s what you should do:

-• Look for signs of moisture and mould, the leak is likely to be nearby
+Look for signs of moisture and mould.
+The leak is likely to be nearby

-• If you’re in the loft, turn the lights off and look for cracks of daylight as this could be where the damage is
+If you’re in the loft, turn the lights off and look for cracks of daylight as this could be where the damage is

-• Identify drips falling on a rainy day
+Identify drips falling on a rainy day

-• Direct a hosepipe on the roof on a dry day to see if there is a leak
+Direct a hosepipe on the roof on a dry day to see if there is a leak

-• Check the roof for missing tiles
+Check the roof for missing tiles

-• If it’s flat, check the seams and surface for cracks
+If it’s flat, check the seams and surface for cracks

-• Mark the damage with a pencil or chalk so you remember where it is
+Mark the damage with a pencil or chalk so you remember where it is

-How do you prevent roof leaks?
+How can I prevent roof leaks?

-Watch out for a sagging roof - when a roof has a curved or wavy appearance as opposed to a straight one - as this can indicate a serious structural issue.
+Watch out for a sagging roof - when a roof has a curved or wavy appearance as opposed to a straight one - as this can indicate a serious structural issue

 Types of roof repairs

-It’s not just roof tiles that might need replacing or repairing - but other parts of the roof too.
+It’s not just roof tiles that might need replacing or repairing, but other parts of the roof too.
 Here are some common types of roof repairs:

 Broken or missing tiles